Water Quality Monitoring Program

 Low-head dam on the Mill Creek.
 Nicknamed the "Bonecrusher," it's slated for mitigation in the near future.

-On November 8, 2023, MSD hosted a public forum on water quality in the lower Little Miami River.
+On December 11, 2024, MSD hosted a public forum on water quality in Muddy Creek and other west-side tributaries.

-The forum covered the results of a 2022 biological and water quality study (bioassessment) of the lower Little Miami commissioned by MSD and performed by the Midwest Biodiversity Institute (MBI).
+The forum covered the results of a 2023 biological and water quality study (bioassessment) of the Indian Creek, Muddy Creek, Rapid Run, and Taylor Creek tributaries of the Ohio River commissioned by MSD and performed by the Midwest Biodiversity Institute (MBI).

-The study also shows widespread impairment of E. coli throughout the mainstem and tributaries.
+The study also shows widespread impairment of E. coli throughout the area.
 Sources of E. coli include combined sewer overflows (CSOs), home sewage treatment systems, and animal waste.

 Our Local Streams